-House Bill No. by Representative Adams aims to amend existing laws regarding public adjusters in the context of property and casualty insurance.
-The bill introduces new requirements for public adjusters, specifically stating that they must adhere to all general requirements, including a prohibition against acting as contractors or subcontractors or providing construction, roofing, or repair services related to an insurance claim they have processed.
-This addition is intended to prevent conflicts of interest and ensure that public adjusters maintain a clear separation from the repair process.
+This bill amends existing laws regarding public adjusters and contracting in the context of property and casualty insurance in Louisiana.
+It introduces new requirements for public adjusters, specifically stating that they must adhere to all general requirements, including a prohibition against acting as contractors or subcontractors or providing construction, roofing, or repair services related to insurance claims they have processed.
+This aims to prevent conflicts of interest and ensure that public adjusters maintain a clear separation from the repair process.

 HB121 Engrossed: 22:1693(G), 22:1706(H)